harleypig/api-personal.ai/README.md

 ## Get your own API key

-To use this library, you will need an API key from Personal.AI.
-You can obtain your API key by following the instructions in the [Personal.AI External API documentation](https://docs.personal.ai/upload-and-sync/custom-integrations-external-api).
+To use this library, you will need an API key from personal.ai.
+You can obtain your API key by following the instructions in the [personal.ai External API documentation](https://docs.personal.ai/upload-and-sync/custom-integrations-external-api).

 ## Usage